functionguyy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Because there are 26 letters in the basic latin alphabet, ROT13 is its own inverse and when writing the code I add a way to indentify that a subsitution had already happened inorder for the algorithm to inverse it self.
-Hence I added the `found_idx` variable which remains initialized to zero until a substition has occured and then it value is set to the index where the subsition occured.
-The second condition in the `if` acts the subsitution control:
+The `break` statement breaks out of the inner-most loop once a substitution has occured and `check_idx` keeps track of where the last substituion occured so as not to inverse it.

 ### 101-print-number.c
 When I used an `int` type for a very large negative number in a modulo arithmetic my code generated undefined results when an overflow